MysteryPancake/Houdini-Fun/README.md

 }
 ```

 I tried using PolyCut, but it doesn't cut all connections.
-Convert Line and Split Points seems to work though.
+Convert Line and Point Split seems to work though.

 <img src="./images/cycle_detection.png?raw=true" height="400">